Project Distributed Restoration

 Our project partners

-The Black Start from DER project is being run in partnership with National Grid Electricity System Operator (ESO), TNEI and SP Energy Networks.
+The Distributed Restoration project is being run in partnership with National Grid Electricity System Operator (ESO), TNEI and SP Energy Networks.
 Ofgem have provided much of the funding for the project, however, all three partners will share the remaining costs between them.
 Each partner is bringing expertise and experience to the project, find out more about them below.

 SP Energy Networks